2023-ML-Ewha/practice/README.md

 ~~~
 start .
 ~~~
 (The command is for a Windows environment.)
-And download manually
+And download the file manually

 <br>